 - 3 garlic cloves

-- 2 tbsp pumpkin seeds, lightly toasted (pine nuts or walnuts would work, too)
+- 2 tablespoon pumpkin seeds, lightly toasted (pine nuts or walnuts would work, too)

 - salt and pepper to taste